innolitics/rdm/rdm/base/software_plan.md

 If failure or unexpected results from SOUP is a potential cause contributing to a hazardous situation, review the list of anomalies for the SOUP (if any) for known anomalies relevant to this hazardous situation{% if system.auditor_notes %} [62304:7.1.3]{% endif %}.

-Include the identified hazards, causes, hazardous situations, and harms in the `risk.yml` file as an individual risk{% if system.auditor_notes %} [62304:7.1.4]{% endif %}.
+Record the identified hazards, causes, hazardous situations, and harms in {{ system.risk_matrix_location }} as an individual risk{% if system.auditor_notes %} [62304:7.1.4]{% endif %}.

 Finally, estimate the severity and probability of each risk and record this as well{% if system.auditor_notes %} [14971:4.4]{% endif %}.

+See the [appendices](#risk-management) for additional information.

 **Output:** Risk assessment

+**Verification:**

+- Ensure that the hazard, hazardous situation, and harms recorded for new risks appropriately follow their ISO14971 definitions.
+- Ensure that the risk probability is justifiable.
+- Ensure that the new risks listed are appropriate, and are not unnecessarily detailed to the point of not contributing to improved safety.

 ## Risk Control

 **Input:** Risk assessment

-Evaluate unmitigated risks listed in `risk.yml`{% if system.auditor_notes %} [14971:5]{% endif %}.{# TODO: for now, evaluating risks based on their probability and severity is a manual process.
+Evaluate unmitigated risks listed in {{ system.risk_matrix_location }}{% if system.auditor_notes %} [14971:5]{% endif %}.{# TODO: for now, evaluating risks based on their probability and severity is a manual process.
 This should be automated with a tool sometime in the near future #}

 If any of the risks require reduction, then identify appropriate risk control measures.
 Consider risk control measure options, in the following order: